Supabase MCP server

 Read-only Mode

-This prevents write operations on databases by executing SQL as a read-only Postgres user.
+This prevents write operations by executing SQL as a read-only Postgres user.

 Available Tools